HL7/US-Core/input/pagecontent/must-support.md

 Complex elements are composed of primitive and/or other complex elements.
 Note that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) also have additional binding rules, which are documented in the [Coded Elements] section.

-For any complex element marked as must support, the server **SHALL** be capable of providing at least one of the sub-element values.
-If any sub-element is marked as must support, it must meet the must support requirements as well and satisfy the must support requirement for the parent element.
+For any complex element marked as Must Support, the server **SHALL** be capable of providing at least one of the sub-element values.
+If any sub-element is marked as Must Support, it must meet the Must Support requirements as well and satisfy the Must Support requirement for the parent element.

-For example, the [US Core DiagnosticReport Profile for Report and Note exchange] presentedForm element is labeled must support and has no must support sub-elements.
+For example, the [US Core DiagnosticReport Profile for Report and Note exchange] presentedForm element is labeled Must Support and has no Must Support sub-elements.
 When claiming conformance to this profile:

 - US Core Responders **SHALL** be capable of providing a value in `DiagnosticReport.presentedForm` sub-element.
 - US Core Requestors **SHALL** be capable of processing the value in `DiagnosticReport.presentedForm`.

   {% include img.html img="Must_Support_DiagnosticReport_presentedForm.png" caption="Figure 9: US Core DiagnosticReport.presentedForm" %}

-For example, the [US Core Patient Profile] name element is labeled must support and has must support sub-elements "family" and "given".
+For example, the [US Core Patient Profile] name element is labeled Must Support and has Must Support sub-elements "family" and "given".
 When claiming conformance to this profile:

 - US Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.
 - US Core Requestors **SHALL** be capable of processing the value in value in `Patient.name.family` and `Patient.name.given`.

   {% include img.html img="Must_Support_Patient_name.png" caption="Figure 10: US Core Patient.name" %}

-On the other hand, if any sub-element is marked as must support and the parent element is not, there is *no expectation* that you must support the parent.
-However, if the parent element is represented in the structure, you must support the sub-element (s) marked as must support.
+On the other hand, if any sub-element is marked as Must Support and the parent element is not, there is *no expectation* that you must support the parent.
+However, if the parent element is represented in the structure, you must support the sub-element (s) marked as Must Support.
 There are no examples of US Core profiles that have this structure defined.

 Systems can support the other elements, but this is not a requirement of US Core.
 The [U.S. Core Data for Interoperability (USCDI)] may require additional elements, for example, `suffix`.

 #### Must Support - Resource References

-This section documents additional must support requirements for the `Reference` element.
+This section documents additional Must Support requirements for the `Reference` element.

 In certain profiles, only specific resource references are labeled as *Must Support*.